 - sharing contaminated needles, syringes and other injecting equipment and drug solutions when injecting drugs;

-- receiving unsafe injections, blood transfusions, medical procedures that involve unsterile cutting or piercing; and
+- receiving unsafe injections, blood transfusions, tissue transplantation, medical procedures that involve unsterile cutting or piercing; and

 - experiencing accidental needle stick injuries, including among health workers.